ukmadlz/nosql-is-a-lie-vdb16/slides/schema.md

 #  Schema

-Because how else do you know what your getting out?
+Because how else do you know what you’re getting out?